emonto15/KMeansSpark/README.md

 ### Usage

 The code receive four parameters to work this are:
 1. The HDFS path to the documents.
 (It require just the first slash for absolute path.
-The HDFS:// is already set)
+The HDFS:// is already set).
+If yu just want some domuments and will use a wildcard (/19* or /*.txt) you need to add double-quote at the beginning and the end of the path.
 2. The number of documents clusters you want (For the K-Means).
 3. The maximum number of features (words) you want to limit the documents.
 4. The language of the documents (This is because we remove the stopwords of the language).The languages supported are: danish, dutch, english, finnish, french, german, hungarian, italian, norwegian, portuguese, russian, spanish, swedish, turkish.